 Imagine a situation !!

-Your application is consuming messages from SQS queue and processing them.
+Your application is consuming messages from the SQS queue and processing them.
 After the successful processing, you delete the message from the queue.

 All good so far 🙂

 Now, suppose one of the messages is corrupted and despite multiple tries, your application is not able to process it.
 This will result in an infinite loop of trying and re-trying and re-trying …

 Well, to keep the flow of the queue normal, it’s a good idea to store those messages somewhere for later debugging.

 But, where should we store them and how?